Are you surprised to hear the average person tries 126 fad diets during their lifetime?

 What is WildFit?

 WildFit is built around the principle that a natural diet does exist.
 We all have certain nutritional requirements that need to be met.
-For example, it’s not that fruit and vegetables fight disease, it’s the absence of them that makes us susceptible to illness.

 When we meet these standard requirements, our bodies can operate more optimally — with us looking and feeling better in the process.